typestack/socket-controllers/README.md

 ```

 In this case `save_error` message will be sent to the client with `One is equal to one!
 Fatal error!` error message.
+The order is important when defining multiple `@EmitOnFail()` decorators, the first matching errorType will be served

 Sometimes you may want to not emit success/error message if returned result is null or undefined.
 In such cases you can use `@SkipEmitOnEmptyResult()` decorator.